MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/vnd-invoice-set-up-options.md

 # required metadata

 title: Setup options for vendor invoice automation
-description: This topics describes the options that are available to setting up and configuring the vendor invoice automation process.
+description: This topics describes the options that are available for setting up and configuring the vendor invoice automation process.
 author: abruer
 manager: AnnBe
 ms.date: 08/30/2020